Nicolelam8891/nicolelam8891/README.md

  </div>

-## Contact Me:
+## 🎋Contact Me🎋
  Feel free to visit my [LinkedIn](https://www.linkedin.com/in/ngoc-lam-b9628a206/) or email me at [NicoleLam8891@gmail.com](mailto:nicolelam8891@gmail.com)

- ##  More info about me
+ ##  🎋More info about me🎋
 I am a first-generation Asian American who strives to make a difference!
 I am fluent in Vietnamese, can speak conversational Cantonese, and currently learning Mandarin, Chinese.
-My hobbies include playing piano🎹 and tennis🎾!
+My hobbies include playing pian o🎹 and tennis 🎾!
 I chose to go into tech with the goal of making a difference in this world through coding!
 I am currently attending Turing School of Software & Design and recently completed Mod 3 and will be moving onto Mod 4 soon!
 Turing is a 7-month intensive program.
 I am currently in the front-end program, learning React, Javascript, HTML and CSS.
  <details>
    <summary>📖 Click Here! 📖</summary>

  <div align="left">

- ## Education
+ ## 🎋Education🎋

  - 📖 **Turing School of Software & Design**
  💻 **Front End Software Development**